jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 - DLT Views

 # DLT Tables = Materialized Views
-- Records are processed as required to return accurate results for the current data state.
-Conclusion: DLT keeps a "data state" internally.
+- The Delta Live Tables runtime automatically creates MVs in the Delta format and ensures they contain the latest result of the query.
-- The Delta Live Tables runtime automatically creates tables in the Delta format and ensures those tables are updated with the latest result of the query that creates the table.
+- MVs results are refreshed incrementally avoiding the need to completely rebuild the view when new data arrives.
+An internal state is kept for this.
-- Mat views are powerful because they can handle any changes in the input.
+- MVs are powerful because they can handle any changes in the input.
 Each time the pipeline updates, query results are recalculated to reflect changes in upstream datasets.
 - Note: If I modify data (using INSERT, UPDATE, …) of a normal DLT table, the modification is undone by the next pipeline-run and the table is rewritten.

 ## Consider using a materialized view when: